 ArtHouse serves investors:

 There are several ways that this project can serve investors, depending on what motivates them to buy property.
-A common reason is to purchase something that will be worth more in the future, buying with the intent to re-sell.
-Others may want to offset capital gains tax or show a loss.
+A common reason is to purchase something that will be worth more in the future, buying with the intent to re-sell, but we intend to create partnership opportunities that offer ongoing profitability that exceeds what owners would make by selling.
+The investor buying a building to offset capital gains tax or show a loss can benefit from major charitable donation deductions.

-The city released a report that says there are currently as many as 60,000 empty units in San Francisco, although it’s not known how many of those are in buildings purchased for investment.
+The city released a report that says there are currently as many as 61,000 empty units in San Francisco, although it’s not known how many of those are in buildings purchased for investment or tax purposes.
 In the interest of expanding the available housing stock, a vacancy tax was passed by San Francisco voters in the fall of 2022.
-Partnering with ArtHouse reduces vacancy issues, and ArtHouse will contract to buy the buildings at a future date, at the 5 - 8% social impact investment rate of return.
-Working with us can also make full use of the charitable donation tax deduction.
+Partnering with ArtHouse solves the vacancy issue, and in a partnership situation, building owners can profit in more than one way.

 Hundreds of academic studies have investigated the power of art in human experience.
-This work shows conclusively that exposure to art increases life spans, adds to the quality of life, reduces psychological difficulties, and provides other unquestionable advantages.
+These show conclusively that exposure to art adds to the quality of life and reduces psychological problems.
+One study, published in 2019, traced a large sample of participants over more than a decade and showed that people who are regularly exposed to art live longer than people who don't.
 We intend to study the effect of the presence of the artists themselves on the quality of life, and other factors, in the communities where we have buildings.

 ArtHouse serves the city:

 When the streets hum with creative energy, there’s a subtle, intangible uptick in the quality of life.
-When a commercial corridor attracts international interest, every business on the street does better.
-Attracting the international art market benefits the hospitality industry and all businesses that prosper with increased tourism.
-In establishing this new model, we provide an option to the current exclusionary nature of the rental housing market, enabling gig workers, sef-employed or retired tenants, and of course, artists, to remain in San Francisco.
-When people work together to make something happen, communities form and alienation diminishes.
+When a place on a commercial corridor attracts international interest, every business on the street does better.
+Attracting the international art market benefits the hospitality industry and all businesses that prosper with increased high-end tourism.
+In establishing this new model, we provide an option to the current exclusionary nature of the rental housing market, enabling gig workers, self-employed or retired tenants, and of course, artists, to remain in San Francisco.

 ArtHouse serves the world: